Kreswell/kreswell.github.io/_posts/2019-08-14-APointlessReconstructionOfTheRealNumbers.md

 # The Pointless Topology
 I started writing this section and got myself so turned around that I had to pretty much scrap everything and start over.

-Let $$X$$ be a set where we're going to construct some structures.
-When we're done, it will bear a strong resemblance to $$\mathbb{R}$$ but with some restrictions that make it behave more like a "real-world" line.
+Let $$X$$ be a (pretty much arbitrary) set.
+We want to construct a topology, or at least a lattice of sets,